+environmental development with

+burdens.
+These a goal of one

+households need special project per

+increased access to year, such as a

+affordable housing homeless shelter

+and improved project.

+infrastructure and . ,

+public facilities.
+All of

+the mixed-use zones

+in the City are

+located in transit

+corridors, which

+should improve

+access to transit and

+other services for

+these special needs

+groups.
+In addition,

+by focusing housing

+in mixed-use zones

+zoned for high-

+density, multi-family

+developments

+subject to ADA will

+bring housing

+choices accessible

+to persons with

+disabilities.
+City

+Council has also

+been actively trying

+to improve the

+south/central portion

+of the City with the

+Connect Main Street

+infrastructure

+project.
+Program 2

+will update the

+accessory dwelling

+unit regulations to

+further incentivize

+construction in
-for high-density, multi-family developments subject to ADA will bring housing choices accessible to persons with disabilities.
-City Council has also been actively trying to improve the south/central portion of the City with the Connect Main Street infrastructure project.
-Program 2 will update the accessory dwelling unit regulations to further incentivize construction in overcrowded areas in the southern portion of the City.
-3 Displacement Risk Census tracts in the northern area of the City are at risk of displacement as a high portion of their renters experience cost burdens and gross rents continue to increase.
-Unaffordable rents Concentration of poverty in some census tracts Availability of affordable housing The City adopted an ADU ordinance on May 17, 2022 consistent with State Law to provide additional housing options for residential at a more affordable rate with a more convenient ministerial permitting process.
-Preserve affordable dwelling units The goal for preserving atrisk affordable dwelling units, pursuing affordable housing funding sources, encouraging extremely lowincome housing, and by-right approval is a 50% increase in the use of these programs.

-4 Substandard Conditions Census tracts in the southern part of the City Age of housing stock Cost of city-wide that are at risk of converting to market rate by purchasing affordability contracts and working with non-profit housing organizations • Pursue city-wide affordable housing funding sources • Encourage Housing City-wide for Extremely Low-Income Households • By-Right Approval of Projects City-wide with 20% Affordable Units on "Reuse" Sites • Utilize the code enforcement process and The City's Code Enforcement Officer will refer part of the City also have the highest proportion of housing stock over 50 years old and may need rehabilitation.
+3 Displacement Risk overcrowded areas in the southern portion of the City.
+Census tracts in the northern area of the City are at risk of displacement as a high portion of their renters experience cost burdens and gross rents continue to increase.
+Unaffordable rents Concentratio n of poverty in some census tracts Availability of affordable housing The City adopted an ADU ordinance on May 17, 2022 consistent with State Law to provide additional housing options for residential at a more affordable rate with a more convenient ministerial permitting process.
+Preserve affordable dwelling units city-wide that are at risk of converting to market rate by purchasing affordability contracts and working with non-profit housing organizations Pursue city-wide affordable housing funding sources Encourage Housing City-wide for Extremely Low-Income Households The goal for preserving at-risk affordable dwelling units, pursuing affordable housing funding sources, encouraging extremely lowincome housing, and by-right approval is a 50% increase in the use of these programs.
+By-Right Approval of Projects City-wide with 20% Affordable Units on "Reuse" Sites 4 Substandard Conditions Demographics show city-wide low-income in Lemon Grove.
+Census tracts in the southern part of the City also have the highest proportion of housing stock over 50 years old and may need rehabilitation.
 The City encourages nonprofits to offer home improvements.
-The City also promotes home energy programs and rehabilitation services offered by SDG&E. Cost of repairs or rehabilitation process and regulations to improve housing quality city-wide. officer will refer all substandard housing properties to San Diego County HCD with a goal of 50% more substandard housing issues fixed per year.
+The City also promotes home energy programs and rehabilitation services offered by SDG&E. Age of housing stock Cost of repairs or rehabilitation Utilize the code enforcement process and regulations to improve housing quality city-wide.
+The City will pursue a variety of plans and strategies toward community revitalization to improve and expand City parks, sidewalks and infrastructure through its Capital Improvement Program, Sidewalk Master Plan, Storm Drain Master Plan, Sewer Master Plan, ADA Transition Plan and Mobility/Complete Streets implementation.
+The City's CIP is part of the Annual Consolidated Operating and Capital Budget that funds streets, storm drains, sidewalks, parks and facilities.
+The CIP benefits the entire community.
+The CIP Budget includes the City's CDBG allocation that benefits the low-income and disabled segments of the Community.
+CDBG funds pay for ADA disabled access curb ramps and other infrastructure improvements in Lemon Grove's disadvantaged neighborhoods.
+The City's Code Enforcement Officer will refer all substandard housing properties to San Diego County HCD with a goal of 50% more substandard housing issues fixed per year.

+The City will continue to apply for funding from various available sources to achieve these various available sources to achieve these place-based strategies for community revitalization in neighborhoods most in need of improving substandard conditions.

+APPENDIX D